 To administer an effective CSAT survey, research the best survey questions to ask customers.

-Social media monitoring can entail:
+Examples of social media monitoring can entail:

 Pro tip: You can even use social media for customer service.

-Customer engagement metrics measure service accessibility and the quality of customer experience.
+These engagement metrics measure service accessibility and the quality of customer experience.
 For example, activation rate is triggered when a visitor takes a specific action and becomes an active user.

 Activation rate can be calculated by taking the number of user sessions divided by the number of activities completed by users.